 - Demonstrate competence in writing.
 Competence may be demonstrated in two ways: (1) by completing ENGL 101 during the first two semesters, with a minimum grade of C- or S or by transferring in a comparable course from an accredited institution; (2) by earning a score of 4 or higher on the Advanced Placement Exam in English Language and Composition or Literature and Composition, or earning an International Baccalaureate Diploma and by receiving a grade of "B" or higher on the Extended Essay. - 2.
-Demonstrate continuing proficiency in writing: All students are required to earn a grade of satisfactory (S) for their writing proficiency in six courses designated as "writing intensive," at least two of which must be taken as part of the student's major.
-Failure to demonstrate such proficiency will result in no credit (NC) for writing proficiency in that course.
-A student may earn graduation credit for the course even if the grade for writing proficiency is NC, but the student may not graduate until an S has been earned in six writing-intensive courses.
+All students are required to demonstrate successfully their writing proficiency in six courses designated as "writing intensive", at least two of which must be taken as part of the student's major.
+If students fail to meet the writing-intensive requirements within a course, they will not receive writing-intensive credit for that course.
+However, a student may earn graduation credit for the course even if writing-intensive requirements are not met.
+Writing-intensive courses may be used to meet other general education learning goals.
+Writing-intensive courses are designated with a W or Z in the section number on the master schedule of classes.
 Transfer students will have one writing intensive course waived if 16 or more credits are transferred; two writing intensive course will be waived for 32 or more credits transferred.